Machines and Trust: How to Mitigate AI Bias

 The unwanted bias in the model stems from a public dataset that reflects broader societal prejudices.
 Middle- and upper-class families have a higher ability to “hide” abuse by using private health providers.
 Referrals to Allegheny County occur over three times as often for African-American and biracial families than white families.
 Commentators like Virginia Eubanks and Ellen Broad have claimed that data issues like these can only be fixed if society is fixed, a task beyond any single engineer.

 In production, the county combats inequities in its model by using it only as an advisory tool for frontline workers, and designs training programs so that frontline workers are aware of the failings of the advisory model when they make their decisions.
-With new developments in debiasing algorithms, Allegheny County has new opportunities to mitigate latent bias in the model.
+With new developments in debiasing algorithms, Allegheny County has new opportunities to reduce bias in the AI model.

 The development of the Allegheny tool has much to teach engineers about the limits of algorithms to overcome latent discrimination in data and the societal discrimination that underlies that data.
 It provides engineers and designers with an example of consultative model building which can mitigate the real-world impact of potential discriminatory bias in a model.